 Statement by the President on Armenian Remembrance Day

 Today we commemorate the Meds Yeghern and honor those who perished in one of the worst atrocities of the 20th century.
-We recall the horror of what happened ninety-nine years ago, when 1.5 million Armenians were massacred or marched to their deaths in the final days of the Ottoman Empire.
-We pause to reflect on the lives extinguished and remember the unspeakable suffering that occurred.
-In so doing, we are joined by millions across the world and in the United States, where it is solemnly commemorated by our states, institutions, communities, and families.
-We also remind ourselves of our commitment to ensure that such dark chapters of history are not repeated.
+We recall the horror of what happened ninety-nine years ago, when 1.5 million Armenians were massacred or marched to their deaths in the final days of the Ottoman Empire, and we grieve for the lives lost and the suffering endured by those men, women, and children.
+We are joined in solemn commemoration by millions in the United States and across the world.
+In so doing, we remind ourselves of our shared commitment to ensure that such dark chapters of human history are never again repeated.

 I have consistently stated my own view of what occurred in 1915, and my view has not changed.
 A full, frank, and just acknowledgement of the facts is in all of our interests.
 Peoples and nations grow stronger, and build a foundation for a more just and tolerant future, by acknowledging and reckoning with painful elements of the past.
 We continue to learn this lesson in the United States, as we strive to reconcile some of the darkest moments in our own history.
 We recognize and commend the growing number of courageous Armenians and Turks who have already taken this path, and encourage more to do so, with the backing of their governments, and mine.
 And we recall with pride the humanitarian efforts undertaken by the American Committee for Syrian and Armenian Relief, funded by donations from Americans, which saved the lives of countless Armenians and others from vulnerable communities displaced in 1915.